hubert-taieb/ASOC/README.md

-# ASOC
+# ASOC (Automated Simulations On Cluster)

-Automated Simulations On Cluster
+Written by Guillaume Herment for the publication:

 Effect of capillary fluid flow on single cancer cell cycle dynamics, motility, volume and morphology (2023), Lab on a chip, 92-105.